Thad Altman: Brevard County Commission

 In 1984, Altman ran for the Brevard County Commission in the 5th District.
 He faced Eldon Moen, Norm Crank, and J. Preston Silvernail in the Republican primary, and received the most votes, winning 47% of the vote.
 However, because no candidate won a majority, Altman and the second-place finisher, Moen, competed in a runoff election that Altman won by a wide margin, receiving 63% of the vote to Moen's 37%.
 In the general election, Altman was opposed by Ed Rainis, the Democratic nominee.
 Altman won his first term in a landslide, winning 61% of the vote to Rainis's 39%.

 When Altman ran for re-election in 1988, he was opposed by Ed Washburn, a city planner and the Democratic nominee.
 Altman campaigned on his environmental record, specifically efforts to restrict coastal building, reducing densities on beaches, creating no-wake zones for boats in manatee habitats, and a countywide growth management plan.
 Washburn attacked Altman for "irresponsibly" squandering the county's $18 million reserve fund, noting, "They've mishandled the financial situation.
 We need to reduce irresponsible government spending and subsequent tax increases."
 The Orlando Sentinel endorsed Altman for re-election, citing his "strong pro-environment reputation," though noting that "he must be more decisive in his second term and get [Brevard County] to make some real progress in coping with growth and becoming [financially] solvent."
 Altman only narrowly won re-election over Washburn, receiving 52% of the vote to Washburn's 48%.

 During his second term on the Commission, Altman supported the decision to maintain its county government complex in Viera, and opposed efforts by other county commissioners to withdraw from its lease and to put the question to county voters in a special referendum.
 The decision to maintain the complex and to not hold a referendum was controversial, and led to Altman's decision not to seek re-election to his County Commission seat in 1992.
 Instead, Altman ran for Brevard County Supervisor of Elections.
 He lost in the Republican primary to Fred Galey by a wide margin, winning only 38% of the vote to Galey's 62%.
 Following his departure from the County Commission, he received a position working in government affairs for the South Brevard Chamber of Commerce.

+He ran in 2024 and won beating Democrat Vinnie Taranto Jr 58%-42%.
+He currently serves as Chair of the Brevard County Commission.